BioInterchange/BioInterchangeC/README.md

 *Work in progress.
 Currently submitted to Homebrew-bio, Docker images and apt packages are being rebuild.*

+**Homebrew Bio (Linux & OS X):**

+*Note:* This assumes that you have Homebrew installed.
+Please consult [https://brew.sh/](https://brew.sh/) for their installation instructions.

+    brew install brewsci/bio/biointerchange

+If the brew installtion fails, but you are set on installing via brew, then please file an issue with the [Homebrew Bio team](https://github.com/brewsci/homebrew-bio/issues).

 **Debian/Linux from source:**

     apt update